r-lyeh-archived/dessert/README.md

 dessert :cake:
 =======

-- Dessert is a lightweight and simple test C++11 framework.
+- Dessert is a lightweight unit-testing framework (C++11).
+- Dessert is smart.
+LHS, RHS values are automatically outstreamed when tests fail.
-- Tiny.
-Less than 100 LOC.
+- Dessert is tiny.
+100 LOC.
 Barebone suite is only a single `dessert()` macro.
-- Smart.
-LHS, RHS values are printed when tests fail.
-- Easy to integrate.
+- Dessert is easy to integrate.
 Single file, header-only.
-- Cross-platform.
+- Dessert is cross-platform.
 No extra dependencies.
-- Optional breakpoints on tests.
+- Dessert is handy.
+Optional breakpoints and interruption on selected tests.
-- BOOST licensed.
+- Dessert is BOOST licensed.

 ### Quick tutorial
 Replace any `assert()` with `dessert()`.
 That's it.
 Piece of cake :cake: